i-max-xi/To-do-list/README.md

 The end goal of the project is to build the application using and mastering ES6 modules.

 Click [HERE](https://i-max-xi.github.io/To-do-list/dist/)
-to get a live preview of the project.
+to get a live preview of the project

 ## Built With:
  - HTML